 You can negotiate terms with the buyer just as you would if you had started the proposal.
 To do so, add proposal line items and modify proposal settings to reflect the buyer's desired campaign.
 If you don't want to start negotiation, simply ignore or archive the RFP.

-The "RFP" label on the table of proposals persists until you send it to the buyer for the first time, after which it is removed.
+The RFP label on the table of proposals remains until you send it to the buyer for the first time, after which it is removed.

 Audience targeting in RFPs

 If the buyer includes audience targeting in its RFP, the RFP information card indicates "Yes" under "Audience targeting".